IE Nonprofit Fellowship Program

 This Fellowship is a 6-month program in partnership with participating nonprofit organizations serving the Inland Empire.
 Fellows will receive a modest stipend and nonprofit leadership development training.

-Online applications for Fellowship applicants and Nonprofit organizations due: Friday, May 25, 2018
+Online applications for Fellowship applicants due: Friday April 5, 2019

 For Fellowship Applicants